Transforming lives through God’s embrace.

 Reading is a fundamental skill and we encourage parents to join in the excitement of their children learning to read.
 We encourage children to read a wide variety of genres and to fully immerse themselves into stories and characters.
 As well as reading themselves, the children are also given plenty of opportunities to listen to high quality texts, authors and poets to help build on their vocabulary and love of reading.
-This not only takes place throughout the day but also is timetabled daily for 15 discrete minutes.
+This not only takes place throughout the day but is also timetabled daily for 15 discrete minutes.
 Every class has its own book corner with a variety of books suited to a particular age group.
-The children also have access to KS1 and KS2 library.
+The children also have access to the KS1 and KS2 library.

 The reading culture will ensure that all children develop a life-long love of reading, whether it be for information, pleasure or other purposes.
 Children will be encouraged to respectfully express their opinions about a variety of texts through careful evaluation considering the context, purpose and audience.